Comprehensive school

-Chulmleigh College, Devon is a coeducational comprehensive secondary school with academy status.
+Chulmleigh College, Devon, is a coeducational comprehensive secondary school with academy status.

-A comprehensive school is a secondary school for pupils aged 11–16 or 11–18, that does not select its intake on the basis of academic achievement or aptitude, in contrast to a selective school system where admission is restricted on the basis of selection criteria, usually academic performance.
+A comprehensive school is a secondary school for pupils aged 11–16 or 11–18 that does not select its intake on the basis of academic achievement or aptitude.
+This is as opposed to a selective school, where admission is based on criteria such as academic performance.
 The term is commonly used in relation to England and Wales, where comprehensive schools were introduced as state schools on an experimental basis in the 1940s and became more widespread from 1965.

 About 90% of English secondary school pupils attend such schools (academy schools, community schools, faith schools, foundation schools, free schools, studio schools, university technical colleges, state boarding schools, City Technology Colleges, etc).
 Specialist schools may however select up to 10% of their intake for aptitude in their specialism.
 A school may have a few specialisms, like arts (media, performing arts, visual arts), business and enterprise, engineering, humanities, languages, mathematics, computing, music, science, sports, and technology.
 They are not permitted to select on academic ability generally.

 They may be part of a local education authority or be a self governing academy or part of a multi-academy trust.
 Comprehensive schools correspond broadly to the public school in the United States, Canada and Australia.